TianpeiLuke/nlp-pipeline/slipbox/pipeline_design/config.md

 ## What is the Purpose of Config?

 Configs serve as the **centralized configuration management layer** that provides hierarchical, validated, and environment-specific configuration for pipeline components.
-They represent the evolution from scattered configuration parameters to a unified, intelligent configuration system.
+After the spec-driven design refactoring, configs are now integrated with script contracts and step specifications, representing the evolution from scattered configuration parameters to a unified, intelligent configuration system with contract enforcement.

 ## Core Purpose